 Alaskan Reindeer

-This hunt is one of the best values you will find anywhere on the globe, as it presents a very real opportunity to harvest a 400+ inch animal (and some much, much larger) in a remote corner of the world that few people ever have the opportunity to visit.
+This is one of the best values you will find anywhere on the globe, as it presents a very real chance of harvesting a 400+ inch animal (and some much, much larger) in a remote corner of the world that few people ever have the opportunity to visit.
 We're booking on behalf of the reindeer managers of the local Aleut tribal organization, who will host and guide you on your trip.
-The animals they harvest are much larger than those taken by other operations, at a considerably lower price.
+The animals harvested are generally much larger than those taken by other operations, at a considerably lower price.

-Though they are the same species as caribou, these animals are referred to as reindeer due to their reintroduction from Siberia to the Pribilof Islands over a century ago.
-Since then, they’ve formed a wild, free-ranging herd renowned for its unmatched trophy quality and population density.
-Reindeer have the largest antler-to-body size ratio of any species, and the Pribilofs are home to some of the largest-racked specimens in existence.
+Though they are the same species as caribou, these animals are referred to as reindeer due to their reintroduction from Siberia to the islands of the Aleutian chain over a century ago.
+Since then, they’ve formed a wild, free-ranging herds renowned for their unmatched trophy quality and population density.
+Reindeer have the largest antler-to-body size ratio of any species, and these islands are home to some of the largest-racked specimens in existence.
+We were blessed to take the pending world record free range reindeer by a margin of over 80 inches in 2025, with an astounding score of 647 SCI (pictured here in the first photo).

 We are advertising this trip on behalf of the local Alaska Native tribe, and it will take place on Native lands, fully authorized by the official tribal organization.
-DIY hunts are unfortunately no longer permitted in this location, ensuring that all hunts are conducted through proper channels with an experienced local Native guide.
+DIY hunts are unfortunately no longer permitted in this location, ensuring that everything is conducted through proper channels with an experienced local Native guide.

 Unique Advantages